Michael Franti

-Michael Franti (born April 21, 1966) is an American singer, songwriter, musician, poet, activist, documentarian, and rapper.
-Known for his participation in many musical projects, most with a political and social emphasis, including the Beatnigs and the Disposable Heroes of Hiphoprisy.
-He is the creator and lead vocalist of Michael Franti & Spearhead, a band which blends hip hop with a variety of other styles including funk, reggae, jazz, folk, and rock.
-He is also an outspoken supporter for a wide spectrum of peace and social justice issues; he is especially an advocate for peace in the Middle East.
+Michael Franti (born April 21, 1966) is an American singer, songwriter, musician, poet, activist, documentarian, and rapper — widely known for his numerous musical projects with political and social emphasis, including the Beatnigs and the Disposable Heroes of Hiphoprisy.
+Franti founded and is lead vocalist of Michael Franti & Spearhead, a band blending hip-hop with a variety of other styles including funk, reggae, jazz, folk, and rock.
+He is outspoken on peace and social justice and Middle East issues.

 Early life

-Michael Franti was born in Oakland, California.
+Franti was born in Oakland, California.
 His mother, Mary Lofy, had Irish, German, and Belgian ancestry; his father, Thomas Hopkins, was of African American and Native American descent.
 He was adopted by Carole Wisti and Charles Franti, a Finnish American couple in Oakland, who at the time had three biological children and one adopted African American son.
 Charles Franti was a professor in the department of epidemiology and preventive medicine of the UC Davis School of Veterinary Medicine and died in 2003.
 Franti's four adoptive siblings are Rebecca, Sara, Dan, and Matthew.
 Michael also has four half-siblings, Thea, Thomas, Charles, and Arthur Hopkins.

-Franti went to grade 9 at Highland Junior High School in Edmonton, Alberta.
-Then he attended Davis Senior High School and University of San Francisco on a full basketball scholarship, averaging 2.4 pts per game during the 1985–1986 season.
-During his time at school there he met a priest who taught him how to write stories, and soon he was writing poetry.
-He purchased a bass guitar at a pawn shop and started creating music inspired by hip hop, punk, and reggae which was being played on the campus radio station, KUSF.
+Franti attended Highland Junior High School in Edmonton, Alberta through grade 9, later attending Davis Senior High School and the University of San Francisco — the latter, on a full basketball scholarship, averaging 2.4 pts per game during the 1985–1986 season.
+At USF, Franti met a priest who taught him how to write stories, and soon he was writing poetry.
+He purchased a bass guitar at a pawn shop and started creating music inspired by hip-hop, punk, and reggae which was being played on the campus radio station, KUSF.